Guru Gobind Singh: Family and early life

-The life example and leadership of Gobind Singh have been of historical importance to the Sikhs.
-He institutionalized the Khalsa (literally, Pure Ones), who played the key role in protecting the Sikhs long after his death, such as during the nine invasions of Panjab and the attacks by Ahmad Shah Abdali from Afghanistan between 1747 and 1769.
+The life example and leadership of Guru Gobind Singh have been of historical importance to the Sikhs.
+He institutionalized the Khalsa (literally, Pure Ones), who played the key role in protecting the Sikh faith long after his death, such as during the nine invasions of Panjab and the attacks by Ahmad Shah Abdali from Afghanistan between 1747 and 1769.

 Birth name

 While his birth name is commonly acknowledged as being "Gobind Rai", J.S Grewal and W.H McLeod, among other scholars, point out that hukamnamas and documents issued by his father, Guru Tegh Bahadur, mention him as "Gobind Das".
 According to McLeod, "Gobind Rai" was an exonym used within Muslim sources.

 Birth year

 Whilst the commonly accepted birth year for the guru is 1666, some sources record his birth year as being 1661.
 Sikhologist Louis E. Fenech believes 1661 is more likely to be the true birth year of the guru as it lines up more reliably with events later in his life regarding his coming-of-age and leadership in 1679.
+By analyzing Bhai Jaita's Sri Gur Katha, Raj Kumar Hans agrees that a 1661 birth lines up more correctly with later events of the guru, such as in the 1670s regarding the creation of the Khalsa or its precursor.
+The majority of early writers and sources, such as Chaupa Singh (1700), Kesar Singh Chhibbar (1769), Sarup Das Bhalla (1776), and Sarup Singh Kaushish (1790), places his year of birth in 1661, with only Sukha Singh (1797) placing it in 1666.